IamoBin2162/IamoBin2162.github.io/README.md

         # reads the whole file
         # if i don't wanna lie, i don't know why is this reading the file !
     end

+    puts hello
+    if ERR is not None:
+        printf(ERR)
+    end
+    if not ok:
+        printf(ERR)
+    end

+    require t
+    include t
+    # run these to see the diffrence

     lit 5 = 6
     # don't worry, no error here